mslinn/git-stats-scala/README.md

 For your resume: Totals and grand totals of lines added and deleted to/from your git repositories.

-Ignores git repos if a file called `.ignore` exists in the root of the directory tree.
+Ignores git repos containing a file called `.ignore` in the root of the directory tree.
+Obtains git repo histories by examining the output of `git log`.

 Help message:
 ```